dylan-lang/opendylan/documentation/getting-started/source/console.rst

 ``dylan-compiler``.
 There is a helper application called ``make-dylan-app``, which can be used to generate some boilerplate for a new project, and finally there's ``dswank`` which is a back-end for interactive development in Emacs.
-This appendix describes these command-line tools.
+This chapter describes these command-line tools.

 Hello World